 Many women experience economic abuse within the context of intimate partner violence.
 It limits their choices and ability to access safety.

-Surviving Economic Abuse (SEA) is the only UK charity dedicated to raising awareness of economic abuse and transforming responses to it.
+Surviving Economic Abuse (SEA) is the only UK charity dedicated to raising awareness of and transforming responses to economic abuse.

 We are determined that women are supported to survive and thrive.